Neeraja100/Student-Grade-Tracker/README.md

 ## ✨ Features

-- 🔢 Input validation for marks (0-100)
+- 🔢 Takes input of students' marks.
-- 📊 Subject-wise and final grade display
+- 📊 Displays marks and grades subject wise.
-- 🎯 Final percentage and average calculation
+- 🎯 Gives final percentage and average calculation.
-- 💬 Grade-based performance remarks
-- 🖼️ Organized project folder with screenshots
+- 🖼️ Gives you your overall average grade accordingly.

 ---